Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Dredge Line**: Once a turn when you take the attack action you can spend a charge replace one of you attacks by hurling Titans Wrath at an enemy within 30ft.
 Make an attack roll and on a hit you can pull yourself to a space within 5ft of the target.
 The target can be either a creature or a huge or larger object.

-**Staggering blow**: Once a turn you hit a creature with a melee attack with Titans Wrath that you have not hit before in this combat you can choose to stagger the target.
+**Staggering blow**: Once a turn you hit a creature with a melee attack with Titans Wrath that you have not hit before in this combat you can spend a charge to stagger the target.
 The targets movement speed is reduced to 0 and it has disadvantage on it's next attack roll.

 _You gain +1 to hit and damage rolls using this magical weapon._